Quuxplusone/blog/_posts/2025-05-01-siren-song-of-p2786-keywords.md

 be expressed as
 [a diff against](https://quuxplusone.github.io/draft/d1144-object-relocation.html#scope)
-what is now P2786-in-the-Working-Draft, showing exactly what parts of the C++26 wording must change in order to make what remains both correct and performant.
+what is now P2786-in-the-Working-Draft, showing exactly what parts of the C++26 wording should change in order to make what remains both correct and performant.

 If you'd like to be listed among the supporters of P1144R13, please [send me an email](mailto:arthur.j.odwyer@gmail.com).